Sunday, October 3, 2021

 I don't know what writer/director George Lucas had in mind when deciding on what songs to use.
 Maybe he took songs that were easily available, maybe he just chose songs he liked or perhaps he felt certain songs were needed for certain scenes.
 Or maybe he didn't think using specific songs from 1962 was necessary.

 But in reality, this was a time of teenage crazes.
 Songs (and dances, teen idols, clothing styles, etc. etc.) from even the previous year would have seemed old.
 So music playing on car radios would almost certainly have been current hits.
 Therefore, I looked at what songs were popular at the time the movie is set and tried my hand at an alternative soundtrack.
-Unfortunately, I don't have the abilities to lift Wolfman Jack dialogue that was used in the original.
+Unfortunately, I don't have the ability to lift the Wolfman Jack dialogue that was used in the original.
 But truth be told, Wolfman Jack wasn't a thing until 1963, the year after the movie takes place.

 SIDE A